dashpradeep99/docker-complete-tutorial/6-networking.md

 Historically, these three networks are part of Docker's implementation.
 When you run a container you can use the `--net` flag to specify which network you want to run a container on.
 These three networks are still available to you.

-The `bridge` network represents the docker0 network present in all Docker installations.
+* The `bridge` network represents the docker0 network present in all Docker installations.
 Unless you specify otherwise with the docker run --net=<NETWORK> option, the Docker daemon connects containers to this network by default.

-The `none` network adds a container to a container-specific network stack.
+* The `none` network adds a container to a container-specific network stack.
 That container lacks a network interface.

-The `host` network adds a container on the hosts network stack.
+* The `host` network adds a container on the hosts network stack.
 You'll find the network configuration inside the container is identical to the host.

 The new native `overlay` network driver supports multi-host networking natively out-of-the-box.
 This support is accomplished with the help of `libnetwork`, a built-in VXLAN-based overlay network driver, and Docker's `libkv` library.

-Create your `overlay` network called "RED" with the 10.10.10.0/24 subnet.
+**Step 1:** Create your `overlay` network called "RED" with the 10.10.10.0/24 subnet.

 ```
 $ docker network create -d overlay --subnet=10.10.10.0/24 RED
 ```

-Check that the network is running:
+**Step 2:** Check that the network is running:

 ```bash
 node-1#docker network ls